Cornelius Cardew: Death

-Cardew died on 13 December 1981 aged 45, the victim of a hit-and-run car crash near his London home in Leyton.
-The driver was never found.
+On 13 December 1981, Cardew was killed in a hit-and-run car crash near his London home in Leyton at age 45.
+The driver has never been found.

-Musician John Tilbury, in his book Cornelius Cardew—A Life Unfinished suggests that the possibility that Cardew was killed because of his prominent Marxist-Leninist involvement "cannot be ruled out".
-Tilbury quotes a friend of Cardew's, John Maharg; "MI5 are quite ruthless; people don't realise it.
+Tilbury, in his book Cornelius Cardew—A Life Unfinished, said he believed Cardew was killed because of his prominent Marxist-Leninist involvement, which "cannot be ruled out".
+John Maharg is recorded as saying in relation to his death that "MI5 are quite ruthless; people don't realise it.
 And they kill pre-emptively".
-However, Howard Skempton recalled the treacherous weather conditions prevailing at the time of Cardew's death and suggests that Cardew could have been walking in the road to avoid the icy pavements and might have been hit by a drunken driver who drove off to avoid arrest.
+However, Skempton recalled the weather conditions prevailing at the time of Cardew's death, and said that Cardew was walking in the road to avoid icy pavements, and might have been hit by a disoriented driver who fled to avoid arrest.

-A 70th Birthday Anniversary Festival, including live music from all phases of Cardew's career and a symposium on his music, took place on 7 May 2006 at the Cecil Sharp House in London.